perfact/zodbsync/README.md

   that change upstream until the next release).
   - Should be something like: Do a merge-based upgrade and then obtain the list of all deviating paths from the merge base.
 Add `__frozen__` markers where necessary.
-Remove all superfluous files from the original layer (than now becomes the fallback layer) and initialize the added layers.
+Remove all superfluous files from the original layer (which now becomes the fallback layer) and initialize the added layers.